-Mine production facilities Units of production Buildings and improvements 5 years to life of mine Automotive and other equipment 4 - 10 years to life of mine Mobile mining equipment 4 years to life of mine Support facilities 5 years to life of mine Processing equipment Units of production they are incurred. (f) PRE-PRODUCTION EXPENDITURE AND EXPLORATION EXPENDITURE
+Mine production facilities Units of production Buildings and improvement s 5 years to life of mine Automotive and other equipment 4 - 10 years to life of mine Mobile mining equipment 4 years to life of mine Support facilities 5 years to life of mine Processing equipment Units of production

 Gains and losses on disposal of property, plant and equipment are brought to account in the determination of operating profit.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

-Repairs and maintenance are charged to the profit and loss account during the financial period in which
+Repairs and maintenance are charged to the profit and loss account during the financial period in which they are incurred.